 1. Check into Medicare Advantage

-Medicare Advantage is the private insurance alternative to traditional Medicare, formally known as Original Medicare.
+Medicare Advantage (Part C) is the private insurance alternative to traditional Medicare (also called Original Medicare).

 These plans often cover costs that Medicare doesn’t pay, including offering preventive dental benefits, such as teeth cleaning.

 Seniors who skip dental care to save money are inviting trouble.
 Untreated dental problems are linked to serious medical problems, including heart disease.

 Switching to a Medicare Advantage plan to save money on dental care isn’t an automatic no-brainer, though.

 - Medicare Advantage plans vary widely in their coverage and costs.

 - If you switch to Medicare Advantage from Original Medicare with a supplemental (Medigap) plan, you could lose supplemental coverage if try to switch back.

 - When all is considered, seniors have reported more satisfaction with Original Medicare than with Medicare Advantage plans.

 We drill into the pros and cons of each in “Seniors Rate This Type of Medicare Higher for Satisfaction.”